An illustrated celebration of the engineering around us

 Let's Open Up The Lighter

-To understand how the pencil works, let's take it apart to see what's inside
+To understand how the lighter works, let's take it apart to see what's inside

 Felt Pad